simo026q/FluentSortingDotNet/README.md

 ### Benchmarks

 See the [benchmarks](tests/FluentSortingDotNet.Benchmarks/SorterBenchmarks.cs) for more information.
-Please open an issue if you believe the benchmarks are not accurate.
+Take the benchmark results with a grain of salt, as they seem to be too good to be true.

 ![Benchmark results](tests/FluentSortingDotNet.Benchmarks/v1.0.0-beta.2.png "Benchmark results")